-What if I go on maternity leave?
+3.13 What if I go on maternity leave?

 If you have already opted to buy additional leave you will still be required to pay for these days even though you may be on maternity leave during the year.

-Clearly, the amount that you will need to pay over the year will be the total of twelve monthly deductions at the rate set at 1st April.
+Clearly, the amount that you will need to pay over the year will be the total of twelvemonthly deductions at the rate set at 1st April.
 However, when your maternity pay begins your monthly deductions will automatically be amended to reflect your temporary reduction in salary.

-During your no pay period of maternity leave your deductions will cease completely.
+During your statutory maternity and no pay period of maternity leave your deductions will cease completely.
 On return from work, however, you will be required make up any balance in one single payment to cover the total amount owed.
 (If you are still on maternity leave at the end of your leave year, the normal carry over maximum of days will still apply, so you would be advised to plan your leave accordingly.)

 If you have already opted to sell leave you will, of course, still be paid for the days you have sold even though you may commence maternity leave during the year.
-Clearly, the amount due to you over the year will be the total of the twelve monthly payments at the rate set at 1st April.
+Clearly, the amount due to you over the year will be the total of the twelve-monthly payments at the rate set at 1st April.
 However, when your maternity pay begins the payments made to you will automatically be amended to reflect your temporary reduction in salary.
 During your no pay period of maternity leave payment to you will cease completely.
 On return from work, however, we will make a single payment to you to make up the balance covering the total amount due.

-If I decide I want to do this, what's my next step?
+3.14 If I decide I want to do this, what's my next step?

-Make a rough calculation of any costs first, and then go to see your Manager to discuss your intentions.
-To apply to buy or sell annual leave you must complete the online form by 31 January.
+Speak to your Manager to discuss your intentions.
+Once that is done, to apply to buy or sell annual leave you must complete the online form by 31 January 2025.
 You should submit the form online which will generate a copy to be sent to you, and also to your manager.
-If you receive this email, your annual leave request has been submitted and you do not need to check with HR that it has been received.
-Due to the volume of requests, HR will be unable to confirm whether individual requests have been received.